The Human Penis

 Circumcision removes a portion of the skin at the terminus of the penis surrounding the glans.
 This porcedure dates back thousands of years into ancient Hebrew culture, in which flint knives were used.

 This hemodynamic event is controlled by neural input.
 The flaccid state is maintained by continuous sympathetic (alpha adrenergic) nervous system stimulation of the penile blood vessels and trabecular smooth muscle.
 Erection occurs when vasodilator impulses are delivered by the parasympathetic nervous system, which also causes the relaxation of the penile smooth muscle.
 Dilation of the arterioles of the penis causes the erectile tissue of the penis to fill with blood.
 The veins are compressed so that outflow is blocked.
 The effect of these vascular changes is an increase in penile turgor or a ballooning effect.
 The neural pathways involved in erection are integrated in the lumbar segments of the spinal cord from inputs from sensory endings in the genitalia and descending tracts carrying impulses generated from erotic stimuli.
 Erection is mediated via the parasympathetic nervous system and terminated via the sympathetic nervous stimulation causing the constriction of penile arterioles.
 Following orgasm, blood is rapidly removed and the penis becomes flaccid.
+Male enhancement pills allow a full erection because of the all natural ingredients used.
+Increasing the blood flow, girth, and allows men to get the length they want to satisfy their partners.

 Erectile dysfunction may occur with or without disturbances in libido (sex drive) or ejaculation.
 It is likely that most or all men experience occasional episodes of impotence sometime in their lives.
 The causes of erectile dysfunction can be pathological, pharmacological or psychogenic.
 Most organic causes boil down to disturbances in neural pathways involved in erection or blood supply to the penis.
 Drugs and psychogenic factors diminish libido, interfere with neural pathways and blood flow.
 In some patients, the cause of erectile dysfunction is multifactorial.